-- Reprimand. - Reduction in grade on the assignment without the opportunity to resubmit. - Requirement that the student repeats and resubmits the same or alternate assignment.
-In such cases, the grade or mark awarded will be reduced or limited at the discretion of the faculty member. - Completion of the Plagiarism Tutorial found at the student's Moodle site.
-A mark of "0" will be given for the assignment with no opportunity to resubmit.
-This may result in failure of the course. - Lowering of final grade in the class by one full letter grade.
+• Reduction in grade on the assignment without the opportunity to resubmit.

+• Requirement that the student repeats and resubmits the same or alternate assignment.
+In such cases, the grade or mark awarded will be reduced or limited at the discretion of the faculty member.

+• Completion of the Plagiarism Tutorial found at the student's Moodle site. • A mark of "0" will be given for the assignment with no opportunity to resubmit.
+This may result in failure of the course.

+• Lowering of final grade in the class by one full letter grade.
 (This may result in failure of the course.)

-- A mark of "0" will be given for the assignment with no opportunity to resubmit, and a lowering of final grade in the class by one full letter grade.
-(This may result in failure of the course.) - · A failing (F) grade will be awarded in the course. - Automatic failing (F) grades in all courses in which the student is registered, and no fees will be refunded for that semester.
-This penalty will only be imposed by the student's chair/dean/graduate program director with approval from the Chief Academic Officer. - Expulsion from Missouri Valley College, permanently recorded on the student's record.
+• A mark of "0" will be given for the assignment with no opportunity to resubmit, and a lowering of final grade in the class by one full letter grade.
+(This may result in failure of the course.)

+• A failing (F) grade will be awarded in the course.

+• Automatic failing (F) grades in all courses in which the student is registered, and no fees will be refunded for that semester.
+This penalty will only be imposed by the student's chair/dean/graduate program director with approval from the Chief Academic Officer.

+• Expulsion from Missouri Valley College, permanently recorded on the student's record.
 This penalty will result in automatic failing (F) grades in all courses in which the student is registered, and no fees will be refunded for that semester.
+For a third academic dishonesty offense, automatic penalty is expulsion from the College.